-STRATEGIC BUSINESS UNIT DEPARTMENT

-Business Units that intend to dispose of Vehicle, Plant, Equipment and other Assets must ensure the following:
+Business Units that intend to dispose of Velensure the following: nicle, Plant, Equipment and other Assets must

-- 1. Date of the next Auction Sale to be obtained from the Asset Control Unit.
-Date of Auction: - 2.
-If the Licence expires before the Auction date, - Renew Licence ,or - De- register vehicle at the Licensing Office.
+1. Date of the next Auction Sale to be of Date of Auction: Date of the next Auction Sale to be obtained from the Asset Control Unit.
+Date of Auction:

+Renew Licence ,or De- register vehicle at the Li Ensure the following are removed fr De- register vehicle at the Licensing Office.
 Ensure the following are removed from vehicles/plant

-\Box radios, \Box tachos, \Box revolving lights, \Box all other accessories

-- 3. All vehicle/plant to be examined for possible \Box tyres \Box spares exchange. - 4.
-Release in respect of any Insurance Claim cancelling all Insurance on vehicles/plant to be auctioned. - 5.
-All Retirement /disposal forms to be sent to the Asset Control Unit who will verify: - If the vehicle licence, Certificate of Registration, Clearance Certificate and Notice of Change of Ownership ,and - If the vehicle is de-registered, copy of the M.V.R.I.A must accompany the Asset Form.
+3. All vehicle/plant to be examined for All vehicle/plant to be examined for possible □ tyres □ spares exchange.

+4. Release in respect of any Insurance to be auctioned.
+Release in respect of any Insurance Claim cancelling all Insurance on vehicles/plant to be auctioned.

+- e sent to the Asset Control Unit who will verify: rtificate of Registration, Clearance Certificate Ownership, and

+ered, copy of the M.V.R.I.A must accompany the

 Checked by: Authorised By

 Name : Name:

 Signature: Signature:

 Contact Number: Contact Number:

+Asset Control

 Date Received:

 Checklist Confirmation:

 Name:

 Signature: